Pedro-Nepomuceno/web_project_4/README.md

 # Project 4: Around The U.S.

-Interactive page where users can add, remove, or like photos
+Interactive app where users can add, remove, and like photos

 ### Screen Sizes